Longparish, thatched cottages & River Test

 - Here you turn right on the road, your direction 320°, passing St Mary’s Church, Tufton on your right-hand side (well worth a look inside).

 - Coming out of the church, turn right along the road which heads towards Manor Farm.
-At the farm, the road swings left.
+With barn conversions on your right, the road swings left.

 - In 150 metres you pass on your right-hand side a two-armed finger post with a path on your right leading to a footbridge.
 [3A] (The shortcut from Tufton rejoins here).

-- In 35 metres follow the Hampshire County Council (HCC) footpath post left, up through a metal kissing gate to turn right along a field edge with the embankment to the dismantled railway on your right-hand side, your initial direction 230°.
+- Keep ahead, passing to the side of a metal fieldgate, and in 35 metres [!] turn left up a bank and through a metal kissing gate to turn right along a field edge with the embankment to the dismantled railway on your right-hand side, your initial direction 230°.

 - This new footpath follows the railway embankment for the next 600 plus metres.
 In 325 metres pass through a field boundary and keep ahead, your direction 200°, staying alongside the fence and field edge on your right.
 In a further 300 metres the field comes to an end and you turn left along its bottom edge.